ephe-meral/dotfiles/README.md

 $ ln -s $HOME/projects/dotfiles/[folder or file in repo] $HOME/[folder or file in home]
 ```

-These are the current files & folders that need linking:
+These are the current files & folders that need linking: (Special instructions marked with \*)

 ```
 $ tree -aL 2